mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

 Description:

->This will set a custom icon for the notification volume stream in the Audio UI.
-This must be the URL for an image file that is on the device.
+>This parm allows you to set a customized icon that the ZVC will display to visually identify the Audio Stream that is typically used for other notifications.
+If specified, the value must be the full path and file name of an icon file in PNG format that resides in the device file system.
+An icon size of 48x48 pixels is recommended.

+>**Note:** If the value of this parm is empty (a length of 0), then no customized label will be specified for the Audio Stream.
+This will cause ZVC to display not label the Audio Stream.

 Parm value input rules:

 * String that has a minimum size of 0 character and a maximum size of 255 characters

-####Specify whether the stream is visible (1) or not (0) to the user
+####Control Parameters of STREAM_NOTIFICATION
 Settable if: The Audio UI Profile Action is "Add an Audio UI Profile"

 Pivotal parm: No